-Apto provides all cardholder support for Instant Issuance programs.
-Support is offered through our chatbot, phone, or email.
+Apto provides all cardholder support for Green Programs.
+Support is offered through phone or email.
 Cardholders can also complete many actions themselves using our SDKs, such as blocking and unblocking their cards.

-If you want to support your cardholders directly, please set up an Enterprise card program.
+If you want to support your cardholders directly, please set up one of our Blue or Orange Programs.

 Getting help by phone